Numbers down? 3 steps to deal with stress in sales during the COVID-19 crisis

 “Because the goal I set for myself this quarter couldn’t be reached with the leads provided by my company.”

 And there it is.
 Suddenly it’s clear the problem had nothing to do with call volume and everything to do with an unrealistic goal.
+(But if call volume is in fact the culprit, technology can help.
+A predictive dialer for example can help sales reps drastically increase both their call volume and reach rates!)

 Before we move on to step two, let’s take a quick look at some of the most common root causes of missed quotas: